Cohomology of $(\varphi,\Gamma)$-modules over pseudorigid spaces: Finiteness of cohomology

 If $B$ is a nonarchimedean field of mixed characteristic and $A$ and $A'$ are topologically of finite type over $B$, Kiehl proved that inner homomorphisms are completely continuous.
-We prove the analogous result, using the definition of complete continuity found in~\cite{kedlaya-liu16}.
+We prove the analogous result, using Definition~\ref{def: completely cont} as the definition of complete continuity (which is slightly different than Kiehl's definition).

 \begin{prop} If $[a',b']\subset (a,b)$ and $[a,b]\subset (0,\infty)$, then the map $\Lambda_{R,[a,b],K}\rightarrow \Lambda_{R,[a',b'],K}$ induced by restriction is completely continuous. \end{prop} \begin{proof} The pairs $(\Lambda_{R,[a,b],K},\Lambda_{R,[a,b],K}^+)$ and $(\Lambda_{R,[a',b'],K},\Lambda_{R,[a',b'],K}^+)$ are localizations of $(R_0\otimes\mathscr{O}_{F'}[\![\pi_K]\!],R_0\otimes\mathscr{O}_{F'}[\![\pi_K]\!])$; since $[a',b'],[a,b]\subset(0,\infty)$, they are adic affinoid algebras over $(R,R^+)$.
 Since $[a',b']\subset (a,b)$, the natural restriction map is inner.
 Then~\cite[Lemma 5.7]{kedlaya-liu16} implies that it is completely continuous. \end{proof}